CodaMail

 Beyond Standard Email Encryption

-When most email services talk about "encryption," they're referring to storage encryption - your messages are encrypted while sitting on their servers.
-But here's the catch: the service itself can still access your emails.
+When most email services talk about your mail being automatically fully encrypted, they're referring to storage volume encryption - their servers are encrypted and thus your messages are encrypted while sitting on their servers.
+But here's the catch: with just storage encryption, the service itself can still access your emails.
 They hold the encryption keys, meaning your private communications aren't truly private.

-True zero-access security means exactly what it says: zero access by anyone but you - not even us.
-This is where automatic PGP encryption comes in, putting you in complete control of your email privacy.
+True zero-access storage security means exactly what it says: zero access by anyone but you.
+This is where the automatic PGP encryption prior to storage comes in, putting you in complete control of your email privacy.

 How Automatic PGP Encryption Works